The Efficiency Trap: Quantifying Sentience in the Age of Artificial Intelligence

 Data-Driven Nihilism and the ROI Obsession

-identifies this comparison as a form of data-driven nihilism.
+Scott Galloway identifies this comparison as a form of data-driven nihilism.
 When we reduce the value of a person to their energy-efficiency ratio, we strip away the intrinsic purpose of human society.
 The tech sector's fixation on Return on Investment (ROI) often ignores that financial surplus exists precisely to fund the "inefficient" joys of humanity.
 We earn capital to spend it on children, relationships, and leisure—none of which offer a traditional market return.
 This clash of ideologies pits a cold, computational view of the world against a humanist framework.

 The Fallacy of Functional Equivalence

-Equating a query to with a human thought process ignores the fundamental difference between processing and understanding.
-While may match human output at lower marginal energy costs post-training, it lacks the biological imperative and social context that define human intelligence.
+Equating a query to ChatGPT with a human thought process ignores the fundamental difference between processing and understanding.
+While Artificial Intelligence may match human output at lower marginal energy costs post-training, it lacks the biological imperative and social context that define human intelligence.
 The risk lies in viewing non-sentient tools as superior simply because they require fewer joules to operate.

 Implications for Future Resource Allocation